Get the reportMore

 Load balancing can be accomplished in several different ways.
 There are both hardware and software load balancers and each type may use several different algorithms for splitting up work between servers.
 Load balancers may also include additional value-added features that help IT organizations maintain application security while increasing their capacity to fulfill application requests.

-The first load balancers for enterprise IT were marketed in the 1990s as a hardware appliance that could efficiently route packets throughout a network.
+The first load balancers for enterprise IT were marketed in the 1990s as hardware appliances that could efficiently route packets throughout a network.
 Today, vendors of load balancer software solutions market virtual appliances that serve the same function - they have extracted the software from the traditional hardware load balancer and packaged it into a virtual machine (VM) that runs as a software tool.
 Software load balancers may also be referred to as Application Delivery Controllers (ADCs).

 A software load balancer, in contrast, can be readily scaled based on the demands of the application.
 The up-front cost is reduced, as there is no required investment in hardware components, and the solution can be rapidly deployed without a lengthy implementation process.

-For organizations that deliver critical applications and services using cloud-based IT infrastructure, a software load balancer solution provides increased flexibility, scalability and ease of deployment that is more in-line with the needs and expectations of today's leading technology companies.
+For organizations that deliver critical applications and services using cloud-based IT infrastructure, a software load balancer solution provides increased flexibility, scalability and ease of deployment that is more in line with the needs and expectations of today's leading technology companies.
 Hardware solutions are more costly to purchase and implement but may provide additional features that justify the cost.

 There are many types of systems and applications that use a load balancer to efficiently route packets and requests to multiple servers.
 Websites that receive high volumes of traffic may rely on a network of servers and a load balancer to meet demand.
 NNTP servers, FTP sites, DNS servers, and heavily trafficked databases also rely on load balancer technology to provide the best experience for users.